How To Avoid These 7 Common Mistakes When Setting Up Your Online Referral Programme

 It is not the technology that creates the success; it is the strategy, the tactical implementation of the plan and the people that will determine your level of success.

-Strip it all down to its raw parts and you have something remarkably simple, but you have to remember that it’s the customers, the real people, that make or break a business, and when planning your online referral programme you have to remember you have TWO customers to keep happy in every transaction – the end customer AND the online referral partner.
+Strip it all down to its raw parts and you have something remarkably simple, but you have to remember that it’s the customers, the real people, that make or break a business.
+When planning your online referral programme you have to remember you have TWO customers to keep happy in every transaction – the end customer AND the online referral partner.

 Let’s now take a look at the level of resource you will need to make available to ensure everything gets off to a great start and you can build on your success.